griffda/PROCESS-/documentation/proc-pages/eng-models/tf-coil.md

     <figcaption><i>
       <p style='text-align: justify;'>
         Figure 14: Box diagram illustrating the TF coil codes structure in
         <em>PROCESS</em>.
-The Neutronic/plasma ripple/magnet cooling boxes are
+The neutronic/plasma ripple/magnet cooling boxes are
-        effectively placed in other modules, but should be effectively contained in an evential standalone version of the module.
+        effectively placed in other modules, but should be effectively contained in an eventual standalone version of the module.
       </p>
     </i></figcaption>
     <br>